socratools/socranop/HACKING.md

   eventually.

   Try to test new code thoroughly.
 I'm working on increasing code coverage as I go as well.
-Use 'pytest' or 'tox' to test.
+Use `pytest` or `tox` to test.

-  Our pre-commit hooks ensure pytest is passing on every commit, too.
+  The `pre-commit` hooks ensure `pytest` is passing on every commit, too.

 - Run `flake8` and `black` to format your code.

-  The socranop source code is written to conform to stock `flake8` without any extra plugins installed.
-Using pipenv (see above) should make sure you have the right set of flake8 plugins installed.
+  The `socranop` source code is written to conform to stock `flake8` without any extra plugins installed.
+Using `pipenv` (see above) should make sure you have the right set of `flake8` plugins installed.

-  Our pre-commit hooks will do this for you automatically.
+  The `pre-commit` hooks will do this for you automatically.

 - If your Python code adds or touches a very short line which is also in other places in the same source file (e.g. `try:`, `pass`,